a-b-street/abstreet/docs/map_parking.md

 ### Why use this tool?

-You don't have to; https://zlant.github.io/parking-lanes/ or ID or JOSM all work.
+You don't have to; [this tool](https://zlant.github.io/parking-lanes/) or ID or JOSM all work.
 But the UI is clunky for this specific purpose.
-Also, if you find this tool clunky in any way, let me know and I'll fix it.
+(Also, if you find this tool clunky in any way, let me know and I'll fix it.)

 ### What about parking restrictions?